tommyhpham02/ResumeBuilder-CS3300-/README.md

 ### 4. Run the Angular Application

 1. **Start the Development Server:**
+   - Open the ResumeBuilderUI.2 folder in VS code.
-   - Run the following command to start the Angular development server:
+   - Run the following command in the terminal to start the Angular development server: (Make sure the terminal path is the ResumeBuilderUI.2)
-   - Run this command in VS Code:
      ```bash
      ng serve -o
      ```

+  - If you get an error that states you can not run scripts on the current system.
+You will have to give your computer permission to runs scripts by running this comand in your powershell in admistrator mode.
+      ```bash
+     Set-ExecutionPolicy -ExecutionPolicy Unrestricted
+     ```
+  -

-2. **Access the Application:**
+3. **Access the Application:**
    - Open your browser and navigate to `http://localhost:4200` to view your Angular application.